daniel-beet/acme.sh.wiki-clone/How-to-run-on-DD-WRT-with-lighttpd.md

 6. **Set up a cron job to update certificate automatically before it expires.** Under Administration/Management, add a line under Additional Cron Jobs:
     ```
     # sundays @4:05am, renew/install SSL certificates if necessary (restarting lighttpd)
-    5 4 * * 0 root /jffs/usr/ssl/acme.sh --cron --home /jffs/usr/ssl >>/jffs/usr/ssl/cronlog.txt 2>&1
+    5 4 * * 0 root /jffs/usr/ssl/acme.sh --cron --home /jffs/usr/ssl >>/jffs/usr/ssl/cron.log 2>&1
     ```
-    LetsEncrypt recommends running daily although this script only runs weekly (but since LetsEncrypt certs last 90 days and will renew every 60, I don't see why it needs to run daily).
     It will only stop/restart lighttpd if a certificate may need to be re-issued, and will automatically issue and install it according to the settings you used in steps 3 and 5 above.
+LetsEncrypt recommends running daily although this script only runs weekly (since LetsEncrypt certs currently last 90 days and will renew at most every 60, I don't see why it needs to run daily).

 Voila!
 Your server is using a trusted certificate that will auto-renew.